wp-plugins/2048-number-game/readme.txt

 1. Widget that shows current highest score.

 == Changelog ==
+= 0.3 =
+* New: Stores high scores on each logged-in users
+* New: Score board listing site's users scores
+* New: Play game in Full Screen mode (Beta feature)
+* Enhancements: Upgrade image tile selector to use WordPress new Media Modal
+* Fix: Image tile not appearing
+* Fix: Widget page option not saving
 = 0.2 =
 * New: Now stores the highest score into WordPress database.
 * New: Notify user when their score was beaten by someone else.